mercmobily/writeups/polymer/PolimerGuide.md

 **Setting the HTML attribute for the element will set the corresponding property in the element.** The property will be cast appropriatedly depending on the `type` of the property.

+**NOTE**: Deserialization occurs both at create time, and at runtime (for example, when the attribute is changed using setAttribute).
+However, it is encouraged that attributes only be used for configuring properties in static markup, and instead that properties are set directly for changes at runtime.

 When mapping attribute names to property names:

 * Attribute names are converted to lowercase property names.
 For example, the attribute `firstName` maps to firstname.

 * Attribute names with dashes are converted to `camelCase` property names by capitalizing the character following each dash, then removing the dashes.
 For example, the attribute `first-name` maps to `firstName`.

-**NOTE**: Deserialization occurs both at create time, and at runtime (for example, when the attribute is changed using setAttribute).
-However, it is encouraged that attributes only be used for configuring properties in static markup, and instead that properties are set directly for changes at runtime.
+* For a Boolean property to be configurable from markup, it must default to `false`.
+If it defaults to `true`, you cannot set it to `false` from markup, since the presence of the attribute, with or without a value, equates to `true`.

 ### How to declare properties